Pre-configuring an Apache Kafka® cluster connection

 -

-Configure the VM security group to allow VM connections and traffic between the VM and the cluster hosts.
+Configure the VM security group to allow VM connections and traffic between the VM and cluster hosts.

-For example, you can set the following rules for a VM:
+For example, you can set the following rules for your VM:

 -